kwoehrer/UPGMA-Phylogeny-Parsimony/README.md

-			-Species not all having the same number of traits -Not enough species are present (less than specified amount of species on first line of input file) -Too many species are present(more than specified amount of species on first line of input file)
-	2. Run the MainMethod CLI(Command line interface)
+			-Species not all having the same number of traits -Not enough species are present (less than specified amount of species on first line of input file) -Too many species are present(more than specified amount of species on first line of input file) 2.Run the programs CLI(Command line interface)
 		a.
-Open CMD/command prompt
+Open your computers CMD/command prompt
 		b.
-Change directory to the phylogeny folder
+Change your working directory to the a folder containing the -jar file
 		c.
-Use the command "java -jar phylogeneticTreeCLI.jar <inputFileName.txt>"
+Use the following command: "java -jar phylogeneticTreeCLI.jar inputFileName.txt"
 		d.
-Follow prompts on the command line.
+Follow prompts on the command line interface until the CLI displays that it has completed its work.

+		Please note: This program utilizes Java Version 11 and requires you to have Java Version 11 or a more recent version installed on your computer.
+ 		Also note that the program can take a very long time if you enter in a large amount of species with a large amount of traits.
-		e.
-If there are a large number of traits/species, then it is recommended to just perform UPGMA tree creation and not to show parsimony.
+ 		It is suggested that complex trees only utilize the UPGMA tree generation of this program and elect not to show parsimony.
+		If you choose to display parsimony, please wait for the program to finish or your output.txt will not be created.

 	3. Access the outputFile.txt
 		a.
+Access the outputFile.txt to see your generated phylogenetic tree.
-Output file location will be shown on the last line of the CLI.
-You can access your file here.
-			-Default location is the Phylogeny folder
+  			-File location will be shown on last line of the CLI, default location is the folder/directory you launched the jar from.